chriskrycho/nova-rust/README.md

 ## Developers

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on building the app.
+See [BUILD.md](./BUILD.md) for details on building the app and [CONTRIBUTING.md](./CONTRIBUTING.md) for guidance on interacting with the open source project.